raewtf/raewtf.github.io/_manuals/2025-03-10-mission-lunatrix.md

 # On-line Capability

-## About on-line play
+## About On-line Play

 This game connects to Playdate's on-line leaderboard API, to enable sending and receiving of high scores among players across the globe.
 To use on-line functionality in this game, make sure your Playdate has an active Wireless connection.

-## Submitting your scores
+## Submitting Your Scores

 The Arcade Mode and Daily Orbit both support global on-line leaderboards.

 To submit a new score to a global leaderboard, simply complete a game.
-When you reach the end results screen, your score will be submitted to the proper leaderboard automatically.
+When you reach the 'Game Over' screen, your score will be submitted to the proper leaderboard automatically.

 > ⚠️ *Be careful — if you close out of the game without properly ending your run, your score won't be saved or submitted!*

-## My score didn't send!
-What do?
+## My Score Didn't Send!

 If you obtained a new high score, but it didn't get sent up to the appropriate leaderboard, there are a few things you can try: